 Many of them only look good at first sight but are of inferior quality.
-So best stay away from products sold for a few bucks at Walmart, etc.
+Steer away from products sold for a few bucks at Walmart, etc.

 Instead, invest a few bucks more for a decent Cobbler Shaker.
 They are not overpriced, so do not try to save in the wrong place.
-If you should need recommendations, here are some nice Cobbler Shakers perfect for home use.
+If you're looking for recommendations, here are some nice Cobbler Shakers perfect for home use.

 Barfly Cobbler Shaker - 24oz

 This Cobbler Shaker from Barfly is a great entry-level product.
 I love the golden finish of this stainless steel shaker.
 Besides the finish, this Cobbler Shaker has everything you need.